Inspecting directional data in a MagIC contribution using PmagPy#

 directory = './inspecting_MagIC_data/'

-result, magic_file_name = ipmag.download_magic_from_doi(doi, directory = directory)
+result, magic_file_name = ipmag.download_magic_from_id(id, directory = directory)

-in the folder that this notebook is in.
+Running this function will download a file called magic_contribution_19640.txt in the folder that this notebook is in.

-In the above code cell, we saved a variable magic_file_name
+In the above code cell, we saved a variable magic_file_name that is the name of the files that was downloaded.

 magic_file_name